tus/tus-resumable-upload-protocol/protocol.md

 Any `PATCH` request against a final upload MUST be denied and MUST neither modify the final nor any of its partial resources.
-The response of a `HEAD` request MUST NOT contain the `Offset`.
-The `Entity-Length` MUST be included if the length of the final resource can be calculated at the time.
+The response of a `HEAD` request MUST NOT contain the `Offset` header.
+The `Entity-Length` header MUST be included if the length of the final resource can be calculated at the time.

 #### Headers

 ##### Merge

-The `Merge` header indicates where the upload created by the request is either a partial or final upload.
-To build first one its value MUST be `partial`.
+The `Merge` header indicates whether the upload created by the request is either a partial or final upload.
+If a partial upload is to be built, the header value MUST be `partial`.
 In the case of creating a final resource its value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be merged and form the file.
 All of the URLs MUST NOT contain a space.
 The host and protocol scheme of the URLs MAY be omitted.
 In this case the value of the `Host` header MUST be used as the host and the scheme of the current request.

 #### Example